lowleveldesign/debug-recipes/guides/diagnosing-native-windows-apps.md

 ### Collecting ETW trace

-We can use PerfView to collect CPU samples and Thread Time events.
+We may use **PerfView** or **wpr.exe** to collect CPU samples and Thread Time events.

-When collecting CPU samples, PerfView relies on Profile events coming from the Kernel ETW provider and it has very low impact on the system performance.
+When collecting CPU samples, PerfView relies on Profile events coming from the Kernel ETW provider which has very low impact on the system overall performance.
 An example command to start the CPU sampling:

 ```powershell
 perfview collect -NoGui -KernelEvents:Profile,ImageLoad,Process,Thread -ClrEvents:JITSymbols cpu-collect.etl